ciglenecki/geoguessr-ai/README.md

 </p>

-⚠️ note: Although the competition is finished, I will try to restructure some parts of this project so that it conforms to better practices (structured logging, better configs, etc.) ⚠️
+⚠️ note: Although the competition is finished, I will try to restructure some parts of this project so that the project conforms to better practices (structured logging, better configs, etc.) ⚠️

 Location prediction mean error is 22km.
 Croatia's "bounding box" is ~450 x 450km.